 What does cleaning a tile roof cost?

 The price of cleaning a tile roof depends on the size of the roof, its condition, and how much growth and dirt has accumulated.
-As we mentioned in a previous article, the steepness of the roof and the ease of work also affect the price.
-Generally, cleaning can be obtained starting from a few tens of euros per square meter, for example 15–25 euros per square meter is a typical price range including labor and material costs.
+As we mentioned in a previous article, the steepness of the roof and the ease of the work also affect the price.
+Generally, cleaning can start from a few tens of euros per square meter—for example, 15–25 euros per square meter is a typical price range including labor and materials.

 Since some projects require additional work in removing growth or working on difficult-to-access roofs, the final amount can rise significantly higher.